bsebhat/bsebhat.github.io/content/labs/04-password-policy/02-password-policy.md

 type: docs
 ---

-The first layer of defense, blocking after multiple failed SSH login attempts on the `juiceshop`, is being handled by the `fail2ban` service.
+The first layer of defense, blocking after multiple failed SSH login attempts on the `juicero`, is being handled by the `fail2ban` service.
 The next layer, strong passwords, will add another way to prevent brute-force SSH attacks.

-I was able to create the `support` Linux user on `juiceshop` with a weak password: `babygirl`.
+I was able to create the `support` Linux user on `juicero` with a weak password: `babygirl`.
 It was near the top of the wordlist that `hacker` used.
 And it took a few seconds for the `hydra` login cracker to reach.
 When I created it, I got a warning that said:
 ```
 BAD PASSWORD: The password fails the dictionary check - it is based on a dictionary word
 ```

 That's because I did it with the `sudo passwd support` command.
 If I logged in as `support` and tried to change my own password with the

-The CentOS Stream 9 operating system running on `juiceshop` uses the [cracklib](https://github.com/cracklib/cracklib) library to check if a password is in a dictionary.
+The CentOS Stream 9 operating system running on `juicero` uses the [cracklib](https://github.com/cracklib/cracklib) library to check if a password is in a dictionary.
 You can see the installed packages by running:
 ```
 dnf list installed | grep cracklib
 ```